fbpx

 Goshuin book hand painting Japan

-To collect a Goshuin, simply visit a temple or shrine in Japan and approach the designated Goshuin office or desk.
-Present your Goshuin book to the attendant, along with a small donation (usually around 300-500 yen) as a token of appreciation.
+To collect a goshuin, simply visit a temple or shrine in Japan and approach the designated goshuin office or desk.
+Present your goshuincho to the attendant, along with a small donation (usually around 300-500 yen) as a token of appreciation.
+(There is typically a price already set.)

 4. Tsuko-tegata